JiapengLi/mJPatch/README.md

 # mJPatch

-Embedded JojoPatch library.
+**Embedded JojoPatch library**.
 This library should work with [JojoDiff -  diff utility for binary files](<http://jojodiff.sourceforge.net/>).

-The library is inspired by [JAPatch](<https://github.com/janjongboom/janpatch>), the goal of this library is to rewrite JAPatch to decouple the dependency of file management APIs to make the library could work with MCU easily no mater it supports file system or not.
+mJPatch is inspired by [JAPatch](<https://github.com/janjongboom/janpatch>), the goal is to rewrite JAPatch and decouple the dependencies of file management APIs to make the library could work with MCU easily no mater it supports file system or not.

 ## Features